Health and Well-Being

 - Assist families to promote the physical, cognitive, social and emotional development of their children

-They provide many other services as well (including counseling).
+They provide many other services as well (including counselling).
 Fees are adjusted to the family’s ability to pay.

-New Directions provides a range of counseling and educational opportunities for children, youth, and families, based on the values of integrity, honour, holism and respect.
+New Directions provides a range of counselling and educational opportunities for children, youth, and families, based on the values of integrity, honour, holism and respect.

 Mental Health Information

 Autism is not necessarily accompanied by mental health concerns, but for those of you who might find this resource helpful, the Mental Health Education Resource Centre (MHERC) has lots of up-to-date resources on mental health and mental illness, all of which are free to borrow.

 Children and Youth Mental Health Resource Guide

 Parents for Children’s Mental Health in Ontario has produced a Children and Youth Mental Health Resource Guide explaining mental health issues in children.
 The section on autism is a bit outdated, but there is much useful information in an easy-to-understand format.